hyonbokan/SwiftUI-projects/README.md

 ### 2. Airbnb

 **Airbnb** offers a simplified version of the popular Airbnb platform.
-This project was designed to provide a hands-on learning experience, focusing on API integration, data modeling, and creating a user interface using SwiftUI.
+This project was designed to provide a hands-on learning experience, focusing on API integration, data modeling.

 #### Key Features: